 Aah, a weekend in Copenhagen, where the art is stunning, the architecture – incredible, and the castles are plentiful.
 As Denmark’s capital city, this historic and vibrant metropolis has a never-ending array of things to do and gorgeous Copenhagen landmarks to discover!

-Lanes that belong in a painting and castles that will make you feel beyond royal meld with a thriving cultural scene to create a city that is truly special, and still has the charm of a small town.
+Lanes that belong in a painting and castles that will make you feel beyond royal sit alongside a thriving cultural scene to create a city that is truly special, and still has the charm of a small town.
 You’ll marvel at the beauty of this unforgettable city on your trip to Copenhagen!

 Take a look at our list of the most amazing things to do on your weekend vacation in Copenhagen!